Skip to main content

 return None

-def delete(self, file_name: str, verify: bool = True) -> DeletionResult:
+def delete(self, file_id: str, verify: bool = True) -> DeletionResult:

-"""Delete a source with optional verification."""
+"""Delete a source by file_id with optional verification."""

 if verify:

-source = self.find_source(file_name)
+source = self.find_source(file_id)

 if not source: